-The Global Cybersecurity degree addresses the important question of the efficacy of human agency and the role of technology in society today.
+The Bachelor of Arts in Global Cybersecurity at the University of St. Thomas addresses the important question of the efficacy of human agency and the role of technology in society today.
 The program provides students with the tools to understand and employ emerging digital technology, both theoretical and operational, in a manner guided by ethics informed by Catholic social teaching.
 The multidisciplinary program offers courses in international studies and computer science, as well as new courses focused on enterprise cybersecurity, governance, geopolitical risk, cyber ethics and cyber warfare.

 The program is offered 100% online or hyflex for any students who wish for a more traditional on campus experience.
 The degree plan also offers highly technical courses and labs designed to facilitate understanding of advanced computer operations in a simulated environment to test theories and skills.
 Experiential learning, such as internships, study abroad, and participation in professional conferences and workshops, is built into the program to further enhance the learning environment.
 This enables students to exchange ideas, participate in team building projects and explore rapidly changing capabilities of emerging technologies in the digital ecosystem.